 Various types of backing materials have proven to be successful in a marine environment.
 These being Polyvinylfluorid foil as a frameless arrangement where it is supported within a structure, marine grade aluminium where structural support is needed and stainless steel for standalone arrangement.
 A glass / glass structures within a frame have also been used when the solar modules are land based and protected from direct action by the sea.

 The use of rigged solar modules, with a crystalline solar cell, has to-date been more popular than that of flexible thin film solar modules.
 This has generally been driven by the demand to maximise power generated however, the adoption of flexible modules generally on buoys is now starting to be used.
-Examples of these are shown in figure 10Generally it has been found that rigid structure modules have proven to last better than flexible solar modules.
-Although flexible modules have been used on AtoN, with the advantage of lightness, it had been found that they have less output and are more susceptible to water ingress in the harsh environment.
+Examples of these are shown in figure 11.